exilesprx/exilesprx.github.io/content/about/index.md

 ## Companies

 I currently own SoupyButter, a technology-based company focused on delivering products for small businesses.
 You might ask yourself, why the name SoupyButter?
 I wanted a name that would standout.
-Its essentially a blend of last names between myself and my significant other.
+Its essentially a blend of last names between my significant other and I.

 #### Why hire us?